LBHackney-IT/API-Playbook-v2-beta/README.md

 ###  Boilerplate Code

-**The principle: re-use our boilerplate code unless you can provide clear reasons it doesn’t meet your needs.**
+**Principle: Re-use our boilerplate code unless you can provide clear reasons it doesn’t meet your needs.**

 A template is provided on Github that forms the basis for all APIs.
 This base API contains all the tools to get you up and running quickly, so the first task in the development of any API is to fork the Base API Repo (https://github.com/LBHackney-IT/lbh-base-api) and update to your project name: